Latashajd40/Latashajd40/README.md

 ### $\color{red}{\textsf{I began my coding journey in the early 2000s, writing my very first program in BASIC on guess what?
 A}}$ $\color{darkorange}{\textsf{TI-83+ calculator.
 It was during this time that my love for making things easier grew.
 There are}}$<br> $\color{lightskyblue}{\textsf{countless complex problems in the world of data, and I am determined to uncover the truth within it.}}$<br>$\color{purple}{\textsf{The stock market has always fascinated me, which is why I embarked on my newest challenge: to achieve consistent returns from the market with a program of my own creation.
 I}}$ $\color{green}{\textsf{thoroughly enjoy delving into the nuances of data, and I am passionate about seeing it through.
 I believe I am close to}}$ $\color{yellow}{\textsf{creating my magnum opus, and I cannot wait for what lies ahead!}}$

 ## $\color{lightskyblue}{\textsf{My Philosophy on Success}}$
-- Persistent
+- If Persistent,
-- Consistent
+- Consistent,
-- Deliberate effort
+- Deliberate effort,
-- Every iteration
+- Every iteration,
-- Disregarding the short-term results
+- Disregarding the short-term results,
-- Will lead to success at an unknown time [x]
+- Will lead to success then, the only missing variable is? [x] time